moby/moby/docs/userguide/dockerimages.md

 will default to using the `ubuntu:latest` image.

 > **Tip:**
-> You recommend you always use a specific tagged image, for example
+> You should always specify an image tag, for example `ubuntu:14.04`.
-> `ubuntu:12.04`.
-That way you always know exactly what variant of an image is
+> That way, you always know exactly what variant of an image you are using.
-> being used.
+> This is useful for troubleshooting and debugging.

 ## Getting a new image